Publications

 Submission on the Abbotsford Street Renewal Program

 Proposals by the Department of Health and Human Services to redevelop ageing public housing estates have been referred for consideration to the Social Housing Renewal Standing Advisory Committee.
 The Committee has been asked to advise on the suitability of these proposals and to enable community consultation on the issue.
 One of these estates - Abbotsford Street, North Melbourne - is within IMCL's catchment.
-Based on our ongoing legal work with vulnerable tenants, we make the following observations:
+Based on our ongoing legal work with vulnerable tenants, we made several observations.

 Response to Victoria Legal Aid’s Means Test Options Paper